Experience in Kurashiki! Tatami border factory tour and mini tatami making

 Parking: Available

-Anyone can drop by the factory-run tatami border factory shop "FLAT".
-There is also a store in the Kurashiki Bikan Historical Quarter, but the appeal is the wide range of products that can only be found at a factory-run store.
+Anyone can drop by the factory-run tatami edging factory shop "FLAT."
+There is also a store in the Kurashiki Bikan Historical Quarter, but the appeal is the Toyotomi range of products that can only be found at a factory-run store.
 In addition to standard patterns, you can also purchase outlet products that are only available while supplies last.

-The "Iwai Chrysanthemum" is a particularly popular item.
-When used as a material for handmade items, it makes a lovely accent piece.
-In addition, reversible tatami borders that do not require a lining are also chosen by many people.
-Depending on the item you want to make, you should check the softness, hardness, and texture of the tatami border, and also consider the ease of processing.
+"Iwai Chrysanthemum" is a particularly popular product.
+When used as a material for handmade items, it makes a lovely accent.
+Many people also choose reversible tatami edging, which does not require a lining.
+Depending on the item you want to make, you should check the softness, hardness, and texture of the tatami edging, and also consider ease of processing.

-The card holders, which feature designs of famous places representing Okayama, are perfect as souvenirs for your trip.
-They can also be used as coin purses, and come with designs featuring the family crests of famous warlords.
+These card holders, featuring designs of Okayama's most famous landmarks, are perfect as souvenirs.
+They can also be used as coin purses, and come in designs featuring the family crests of famous warlords.
 Deciding which one to choose is part of the fun.

-For those who are unable to participate in the experience, we also sell mini tatami-making kits (2,640 yen/tax included).
+For those who are unable to participate in the tatami-making experience, we also sell a mini tatami-making kit (2,640 yen/tax included).

-"FLAT" distributes handmade recipes for free, and also offers a handmade recipe book for tatami borders for those who want to know more.
-In addition, they also sell kits that include all the materials needed to make things like mini ties and market bags.
+FLAT distributes handmade recipes for free, and also offers a handmade recipe book for tatami edging for those who want to know more.
+They also sell kits that include all the materials needed to make things like mini ties and Marché bags.

-Location: 2-2-53 Kojima , Kurashiki City (within the Takada Orimono Co., Ltd. premises)
+Address: 2-2-53 Kojima Kurashiki City, Okayama Prefecture (within the Takada Textile Co., Ltd. premises)

 TEL: 086-477-6777